EternityJH/DetSegAVM/README.md

 The YOLOv5 and YOLOv8 are the fork repository.

-It is recommanded to use the ananconda and create the virtual environment for each model (YOLOv5, YOLOv8, and Segentation).
+It is recommanded to use the ananconda and create the virtual environment for each model (YOLOv5, YOLOv8, and Segmentation).

 ## Detection
 Please refer to the YOLOv5 and YOLOv8 folder for the environment configuration.